2. Significant Accounting Policies

 Intangible assets acquired through a business combination will be measured at cost less accumulated amortization and impairment value, if any on the acquisition date.
 Fair value reflects the price that would be received to sell the asset in an orderly transaction between market participants at the acquisition date.

-b) Subsequent Measurement: After initial recognition, intangible assets will be carried at cost less accumulated amortization and accumulated impairment losses i.e cost model.
+b) Subsequent Measurement: After initial recognition, intangible assets will be carried at cost less accumulated amortization and accumulated impairment losses i.e cost Model.
 Subsequent expenditures relating to Intangible assets are capitalized only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.
-Repairs & maintenance costs are recognized in the Statement of profit & Loss when incurred;

 c) Amortization: Amortization is the systematic allocation of the cost of an intangible asset with a finite useful life over its expected useful life.
 The amortization method used will reflect the pattern in which the asset's economic benefits are consumed or utilized.

 The Management periodically assesses, using external and internal sources, whether there is an indication that an asset may be impaired.
 An impairment loss is recognized wherever the carrying value of an asset exceeds its recoverable amount.
+An impairment loss is charged to the Statement of Profit and Loss in the year in which an asset is identified as impaired.
 The recoverable amount is higher of the asset's net selling price and value in use, which means the present value of future cash flows expected to arise from the continuing use of the asset and its eventual disposal.
 An impairment loss for an asset is reversed if, and only if, the reversal can be related objectively to an event occurring after the impairment loss was recognized.
-The carrying amount of an asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
+The carrying amount of an asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset in prior years.

 Classification of Investments:

-a) Investments in shares will be initially recognized at cost, which includes the acquisition cost, transaction fees, and directly attributable acquisition costs.
+a) Initial Measurement: Investments in shares will be initially recognized at cost, which includes the acquisition cost, transaction fees, and directly attributable acquisition costs.

 b) Subsequent Measurement:

-d) Investments in shares will be derecognized from the balance sheet when they are sold or when their ownership interest is relinquished.
+c) Investments will be derecognized from the balance sheet when they are sold or when their ownership interest is relinquished.

 Employee benefits include various forms of compensation and benefits provided to employees, and proper accounting is essential to accurately report the financial position and performance of the company.
 This policy will be consistently applied throughout the organization.